Amandine2002/Belmont_Story/README.md

 ## Game Description

-*Les Mystères du Manoir Belmont* immerses the player in a dark and mysterious investigation within the Belmont family manor.
+*The Mysteries of Belmont Manor* immerses the player in a dark and mysterious investigation within the Belmont family manor.
 The player takes on the role of **Alex**, a childhood friend of **Julien Belmont**, the missing heir who disappeared after a tense family banquet filled with secrets.
 Guided by **Clara**, Julien's sister, Alex must explore various rooms in the manor, interview family members, and solve puzzles to uncover the manor's secrets and learn the truth about his friend's disappearance.

 ## Current Progress